krakend/krakend-documentation/features/response-manipulation.md

 # Filtering

 When you create a KrakenD endpoint you can decide to show only a subset of the fields coming from the response of your backends.
-There are a number of different reasons you might want to use this functionality, but we strongly encourage you to use it to save user's bandwith and increase load and render times.
+There are a number of different reasons you might want to use this functionality, but we strongly encourage you to use it to save user's bandwidth and increase load and render times.

 There are two different strategies you can use to filter content: